ds is the main Deriscope spreadsheet function.

 Each input argument can - in principle - be anything: text, number, boolean or range.

-Note, this function is best generated and pasted in the spreadsheet with the help of the , which ensures that the input arguments contain valid values.
+Note, this function is best generated and pasted in the spreadsheet with the help of the Wizard, which ensures that the input arguments contain valid values.

 Deriscope will attempt to parse the given arguments according to certain rules stated further below.

-If it fails, it will return the of an object that contains diagnostic information.
+If it fails, it will return the handle name of an Error object that contains diagnostic information.

-All input arguments must lead to a collection of that contain the data needed by the function to carry its task.
+All input arguments must lead to a collection of Key-Value pairs that contain the data needed by the function to carry its task.

 While there exist specific rules that govern the formatting constraints of the input arguments, the standard approach is to let the wizard generate the appropriate arguments for a chosen task and paste the complete function in the designated spreadsheet range.